Decentralised-AI/GPT-notes/java/basics.md

 By following these steps, you can write and run Java programs on your local machine.
 As your projects grow, using an IDE with features like code completion, debugging, and project management can greatly enhance your development experience.

+## Basic Input and Output (I/O) operations

+In Java, basic Input and Output (I/O) operations are performed using the `java.io` package.
+This package provides classes and methods to interact with various input and output streams, allowing you to read from and write to different sources, such as the console, files, or network connections.
+Here's an overview of basic I/O in Java:

+1. Output (Writing Data):
+   - `System.out`: The `System.out` object represents the standard output stream, typically the console.
+You can use it to display output using the `println()` or `print()` methods.
+For example:
+     ```java
+     System.out.println("Hello, World!"); // Prints a line
+     System.out.print("Java"); // Prints without a line break
+     ```

+2. Input (Reading Data):
+   - `System.in`: The `System.in` object represents the standard input stream, typically the console.
+You can use it to read input from the user using various input methods.
+   - `Scanner` class: The `Scanner` class provides methods to read different types of input, such as strings, numbers, and tokens.
+It can be used to read from the console or other input sources.
+Here's an example:
+     ```java
+     import java.util.Scanner;

+     Scanner scanner = new Scanner(System.in);
+     System.out.print("Enter your name: ");
+     String name = scanner.nextLine(); // Read a line of input
+     System.out.println("Hello, " + name);
+     ```

+3. File I/O:
+   - Java provides classes for reading from and writing to files, such as `FileInputStream`, `FileOutputStream`, `BufferedReader`, `BufferedWriter`, and more.
+   - Reading from a file: You can use classes like `FileInputStream` and `BufferedReader` to read data from a file.
+Here's an example:
+     ```java
+     import java.io.BufferedReader;
+     import java.io.FileReader;
+     import java.io.IOException;

+     BufferedReader reader = new BufferedReader(new FileReader("filename.txt"));
+     String line;
+     while ((line = reader.readLine()) != null) {
+         System.out.println(line);
+     }
+     reader.close();
+     ```
+   - Writing to a file: You can use classes like `FileOutputStream` and `BufferedWriter` to write data to a file.
+Here's an example:
+     ```java
+     import java.io.BufferedWriter;
+     import java.io.FileWriter;
+     import java.io.IOException;

+     BufferedWriter writer = new BufferedWriter(new FileWriter("filename.txt"));
+     writer.write("Hello, World!");
+     writer.newLine();
+     writer.close();
+     ```

+4. Exception Handling:
+   - When working with I/O operations, it's important to handle exceptions that may occur, such as `IOException`, which can be thrown when reading from or writing to files.
+It's recommended to use try-catch blocks to handle exceptions appropriately.

+These are some of the basic concepts of I/O in Java.
+By using the `System.out` and `System.in` streams, the `Scanner` class, and file I/O classes, you can perform common input and output operations in your Java programs.
+Remember to handle exceptions and close resources properly to ensure efficient and reliable I/O operations.

 ## Hello World

 To create and execute a Java "Hello, World!" program, follow these steps: